-Controlling bandwidth is important for managing server resources efficiently.
-Limiting download speeds helps ensure that no single client consumes excessive bandwidth.
-This ensures fair access and stable performance for all users.
+Controlling bandwidth helps manage server resources efficiently.
+By limiting download speeds, no single client consumes excessive capacity, ensuring fair access and stable performance for all users.
+This approach is especially useful in shared hosting environments or networks with constrained throughput.

 Steps to configure bandwidth rate limiting for Apache: